Avid Technology (NASDAQ:AVID) Issues FY 2022 Earnings Guidance

 Insider Activity at Avid Technology

-In related news, SVP Tom J. A. Cordiner sold 9,923 shares of the stock in a transaction on Wednesday, June 15th.
-The stock was sold at an average price of $25.63, for a total value of $254,326.49.
-Following the completion of the transaction, the senior vice president now owns 229,016 shares in the company, valued at approximately $5,869,680.08.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
 In related news, SVP Tom J. A. Cordiner sold 9,923 shares of the stock in a transaction dated Wednesday, June 15th.
-The stock was sold at an average price of $25.63, for a total value of $254,326.49.
-Following the completion of the sale, the senior vice president now directly owns 229,016 shares of the company’s stock, valued at approximately $5,869,680.08.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, Director Christian Asmar acquired 250,000 shares of Avid Technology stock in a transaction that occurred on Monday, May 16th.
-The stock was acquired at an average cost of $24.73 per share, with a total value of $6,182,500.00.
-Following the completion of the purchase, the director now owns 7,131,793 shares in the company, valued at approximately $176,369,240.89.
+The shares were sold at an average price of $25.63, for a total value of $254,326.49.
+Following the sale, the senior vice president now directly owns 229,016 shares of the company’s stock, valued at approximately $5,869,680.08.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+In other Avid Technology news, SVP Tom J. A. Cordiner sold 9,923 shares of the firm’s stock in a transaction dated Wednesday, June 15th.
+The shares were sold at an average price of $25.63, for a total transaction of $254,326.49.
+Following the sale, the senior vice president now directly owns 229,016 shares of the company’s stock, valued at approximately $5,869,680.08.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Christian Asmar purchased 250,000 shares of the firm’s stock in a transaction on Monday, May 16th.
+The shares were purchased at an average cost of $24.73 per share, for a total transaction of $6,182,500.00.
+Following the completion of the purchase, the director now directly owns 7,131,793 shares in the company, valued at $176,369,240.89.
 The disclosure for this purchase can be found here.
-6.70% of the stock is currently owned by corporate insiders.
+6.40% of the stock is owned by corporate insiders.

 Institutional Investors Weigh In On Avid Technology

-Several hedge funds have recently bought and sold shares of the business.
-State Street Corp raised its stake in shares of Avid Technology by 4.0% during the 1st quarter.
-State Street Corp now owns 747,588 shares of the technology company’s stock worth $26,068,000 after purchasing an additional 28,576 shares in the last quarter.
-Loomis Sayles & Co.
-L P purchased a new stake in shares of Avid Technology during the 1st quarter worth about $20,908,000.
-Lord Abbett & CO.
-LLC raised its stake in shares of Avid Technology by 42.4% during the 1st quarter.
-Lord Abbett & CO.
-LLC now owns 458,638 shares of the technology company’s stock worth $15,993,000 after purchasing an additional 136,524 shares in the last quarter.
-Charles Schwab Investment Management Inc. raised its stake in shares of Avid Technology by 1.6% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 315,167 shares of the technology company’s stock worth $10,990,000 after purchasing an additional 4,851 shares in the last quarter.
-Finally, Bank of New York Mellon Corp raised its stake in shares of Avid Technology by 2.3% during the 1st quarter.
-Bank of New York Mellon Corp now owns 133,570 shares of the technology company’s stock worth $4,656,000 after purchasing an additional 3,003 shares in the last quarter.
-75.83% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds have recently modified their holdings of AVID.
+Covestor Ltd lifted its holdings in shares of Avid Technology by 12,291.7% during the 1st quarter.
+Covestor Ltd now owns 1,487 shares of the technology company’s stock worth $52,000 after acquiring an additional 1,475 shares during the period.
+Zebra Capital Management LLC purchased a new position in shares of Avid Technology during the 1st quarter worth about $277,000.
+Envestnet Asset Management Inc. lifted its holdings in shares of Avid Technology by 24.1% during the 2nd quarter.
+Envestnet Asset Management Inc. now owns 10,504 shares of the technology company’s stock worth $273,000 after acquiring an additional 2,041 shares during the period.
+Engineers Gate Manager LP purchased a new position in shares of Avid Technology during the 1st quarter worth about $403,000.
+Finally, MetLife Investment Management LLC lifted its holdings in shares of Avid Technology by 58.6% during the 1st quarter.
+MetLife Investment Management LLC now owns 19,403 shares of the technology company’s stock worth $677,000 after acquiring an additional 7,172 shares during the period.
+75.83% of the stock is owned by institutional investors and hedge funds.

 Avid Technology Company Profile